-Change of Grade
+Conditions and Procedures for Change of Grade

-Grades reported to the Office of Admissions and Records are considered to be official and final grades.
-Changes to final grades can be made only on the authority of the instructor and only on the basis of

-- 1) a computational or recording error, or - 2) the evaluation of additional assignments or examinations ONLY when an Incomplete has been previously recorded, except - 3) when the dean of the College acts on behalf of the chair of a college level grade appeal committee as the result of a grade appeal.
-(See the separate policy statement on Grade Appeals.)

-Original grades are eradicated and new grades substituted when the change is due to a computional or recording error on the part of the instructor of record, when the grade change is the result of a grade appeal, or when the Registrar receives a late report of grades for which the symbol RD was substituted pending receipt.
-Original grades are not eradicated when the change of grade is the result of the resolution of an Incomplete or of the repetition of a course.
-Record is kept and grade or administrative symbol notation are indicated for all enrollments beyond the fourth week of instruction.

-Except for changes of grades resulting from grade appeals processes, all changes of grades must be filed within one year from the date of the filing of the first grade, without respect to continuous enrollment of the student.
-Only as the result of a grade appeal will a grade be changed after the award of a degree or credential.

-All requests for change of grade shall carry the recommendation of the instructor (except as provided for in the Grade Appeals Procedures), the department chair, and the approval of the dean of the college.
+- A. Changes to grades or grading symbols can be made only on the basis of: - 1) an error, - 2) a successful grade appeal.
+(See the separate policy statement on Grade Appeals.), or - 3) resolution of an Incomplete ("I").
+A grade or grading symbol shall not be changed on the basis of additional work submitted, except where an "I" was recorded. - B. Original grades are replaced only when (1) the change is due to an error, (2) the grade change is the result of a grade appeal, or 3) the Registrar receives a late report of grades for which the symbol "RD" was substituted pending receipt.
+Original grades are not replaced when the change of grade is the result of (1) the resolution of an Incomplete or (2) the repetition of a course.
+Grades or administrative grading symbols must be recorded for all enrollments beyond the census date. - C. Except for changes of grades resulting from grade appeals, all changes of grades must be filed within one year from the date of the filing of the first grade, without respect to continuous enrollment of the student.
+Only as the result of a grade appeal will a grade be changed after the award of a degree or credential or certificate. - D. All requests for change of a final course grade shall carry the recommendation of the instructor (except as provided for in the Grade Appeals Procedures), the department chair, and the approval of the dean of the college.

-Part Four - Miscellaneous

-This Policy Statement is in conformance with the provisions of Executive Orders 268 and 320, and shall be reviewed when these Orders are revised or superseded, or when other circumstances may so indicate.

-EFFECTIVE: Spring 2000